 Now we have our maximum points, we need to give each tool a points per hour rating.
 This rating is how many points you use up for each hour on the tool.
 The maths that we have to use to give our tool the correct amount of points is its vibration output squared and then doubled.
 It's more simple written like this...

 Ok, let's look at our 10m/s² tool.
 We multiply the vibration value by itself (10 x 10) and then double it.

 (10 x 10) x 2 = 200

-So thats 200 points per hour when using our 10m/s² tool.
+So that gives us 200 points per hour when using our 10m/s² tool.

-We know we only have 400 points per day, so if we divide our 400 points by the points per hour, this tells us how long we can use the tool for.
+We know we only have 400 points per day, so if we divide our 400 points by the points per hour, this tells us the maximum time we can use the tool for.

 400 / 200 = 2

 2 hours.
-Once this time is up, you have used up all your vibration points, and you can't be exposed to any more vibration that day, from this or any other tool.
+Once this time is up, you have used up all your vibration points for the day, and you can't be exposed to any more vibration, from this or any other tool.